Man Arrested After Allegedly Yelling ‘White Power’ At Black Woman Following Car Accident

 The man, who was not identified by name, is 26-years-old and was taken into police custody on Wednesday following the Tuesday confrontation.

 According to The Columbus Dispatch report, police said the accident occurred Tuesday in Alliance, Ohio, around 8 a.m.
-After the man’s car collided with a black female driver, he got out of his car and remarked that there “ain’t no damage” before using a racial slur against the woman.
+After the man’s car collided with a black female driver’s, he got out of his car and remarked that there “ain’t no damage” before using a racial slur against the woman.

 After the collision, the man drove to a parking lot nearby and yelled “white power” at the woman.